e2raptor/fcopy/README.md

 ## Watching the file
-To avoid executing the fcopy command everytime, we can start it with `-w` and it will keep watching the specified tasks (or group of tasks) for changes.
+To avoid executing the fcopy command everytime, we can run it with `-w` and it will keep watching the specified tasks (or group of tasks) for changes.
 It will automatically update only the file or files that have changed within the watched tasks.

 ```bash